2023 Best Value Allied Health Services Basic Certificate Schools in Minnesota

 Read full report on Allied Health & Medical Assisting Services at Anoka Technical College

-Pine Technical & Community College ranked #8 on this year’s Best Value Allied Health Services Basic Certificate Schools in Minnesota list.
+Pine Technical & Community College came in at #8 in this year’s edition of the Best Value Allied Health Services Basic Certificate Schools in Minnesota ranking.
 Located in the town of Pine City, Pine Technical & Community College is a public college with a small student population.

 Full Allied Health & Medical Assisting Services at Pine Technical & Community College Report

-Rochester Community and Technical College ranked #9 on this year’s Best Value Allied Health Services Basic Certificate Schools in Minnesota list.
+Rochester Community and Technical College came in at #9 in this year’s edition of the Best Value Allied Health Services Basic Certificate Schools in Minnesota ranking.
 Located in the midsize city of Rochester, Rochester Community and Technical College is a public school with a small student population.

 The average tuition and fees for an in-state undergraduate at Rochester Community and Technical College are $5,670 a year.

-Rochester Community and Technical College also took the #4 spot in our Best Allied Health Services Basic Certificate Trade Schools in Minnesota rankings.
+Rochester Community and Technical College also made our Best Allied Health Services Basic Certificate Trade Schools in Minnesota list, coming in at #4.

-In-state tuition fees for undergraduate students at Minnesota West are $6,484 per year.
+The average tuition and fees for an in-state undergraduate at Minnesota West are $6,484 a year.

-Explore all the Best Value Allied Health & Medical Assisting Services Schools in the Plains States Area or other specific states within that region.
+Explore all the Best Value Allied Health & Medical Assisting Services Colleges in the Plains States Area or other specific states within that region.

 State | Degrees Awarded |